-- 2. Records describing changes made at the source that result in emissions of a regulated air pollutant subject to an applicable requirement, but not otherwise regulated under the permit, and the emissions resulting from those changes.
+3. Records describing changes made at the source that result in emissions of a regulated air pollutant subject to an applicable requirement, but not otherwise regulated under the permit, and the emissions resulting from those changes.

-- 3. Records of all monitoring data and support information required by this permit shall be retained in hard copy or computer readable form by Boeing Frederickson for a period of five years from the date of the monitoring, sample, measurement, record or application.
-Support information includes all calibration and maintenance records and all original strip-chart recordings for continuous monitoring instrumentation, and copies of all reports required by the permit.
+4. Except for records required to comply with the Washington state program for reporting of emissions of greenhouse gases (GHG), Section V.Q.1.g of this permit, Boeing Seattle shall retain records of all required monitoring data and support information for a period of five years from the date of the monitoring sample, measurement, report, or application.
+Records required to comply with Section V.Q.1.g of this permit shall be retained by Boeing Seattle for ten years.
+In addition to the support information for all monitoring samples, measurements, reports and applications, support information includes all calibration and maintenance records and all original strip-chart recordings for continuous monitoring instrumentation, and copies of all reports required by the permit.

-[WAC 173-401-615(2)(c), 10/17/02 (State Only)]
+[WAC 173-401-615(1)(b) and (2)(c), 10/17/02 (State Only)]

-- 4. Boeing Frederickson shall keep records of all inspections, tests and other actions required by Sections II.A.1, II.A.3, II.B, and II.C of this permit, including the date and the results of the inspection, tests or other actions including corrective actions.
+5. Boeing Seattle shall keep records of all inspections, tests and other actions required by Sections II.A.1, II.A.3, II.B, and II.C of this permit, including the date and the results of the inspection, tests or other actions including corrective actions.
 All records required under this item will be available for PSCAA review.

 [PSCAA Reg.
-I, Section 7.09(b), 9/10/98, 12/15/16 (State Only)]
+I, Section 7.09(b), 10/26/23]